cbadenes/r4r/README.md

 ## Query Parameters

-To filter by movie name, for example, just add the following condition to the sparql query (`resources/movies/get.sparql`):
+To filter by movie title, for example, just add the following condition to the sparql query (`resources/movies/get.sparql`):

 ```
 PREFIX dbo: <http://dbpedia.org/ontology/>